Andrei7506238/Fazan/readme.md

 - Made significant improvements to the overall ease of use, making the application more accessible.
 - The website visuals have been updated to be more visually appealing and the information has been revised to reflect the new version.
 - The new regular expressions feature allows users to filter words and customize the cheat according to their specific rules and needs.

+## Warning:
+The Fazan Cheat is meant to be used solely for educational and research purposes.
+It seemed an interesenting project from the beggining and am interesting use case for graphs.
+It is important to play fair and respect the rules of the game, as cheating can ruin the experience for other players and take away from the spirit of competition.
+Use of the Fazan Cheat is entirely at your own risk, and the creators of the cheat assume no responsibility for any consequences that may arise from its use.